devychen/Course_SLP/Neural Networks.md

 - How information passes between layers (**weights**)
   - > what parameters the network should have, what knobs and dials you should be able to tweak, so that it’s expressive enough to potentially capture the pattern.
   - Assign **weights** (just numbers) to each neuron, each weight is an indication of how its neuron in the first layer is <ins>correlated with</ins> this new neuron in the second layer.
+  - Relations:
+    - Increasing one of those weights of a connection with a bright neuron has a bigger influence on the cost function than increasing the weight of a connection with a dimmer neuron.
+    - <ins>The biggest increases in weights</ins>—the biggest strengthening of connections—happens between neurons that are <ins>the most active</ins> and the ones which we wish to <ins>become more active</ins>.
-  - the hope is that if we add up all the desires from all the weights, the end result will be a neuron that does a reasonably good job of detecting what we’re looking for.
+  - The hope is that if we add up all the desires from all the weights, the end result will be a neuron that does a reasonably good job of detecting what we’re looking for.
   - So to actually compute the value of this second-layer neuron, we take all the activations from the neurons in the first layer, and compute their weighted sum:
     $w_1a_1+w_2a_2+w_3a_3+...+w_na_n$
   - the result is a number, we need to squish the real number line into the range between $0 - 1$, thus - **Sigmoid Squashification $\sigma$** <span style="color:lightgray">(S型壓縮)</span> or other <ins>**activation** functions (the activation of the neurons)</ins> such as ReLU <span style="color:lightgray">(both non-linear)</span>.